-If you make an enquiry to us via email, phone or the contact us page on our website, we will use this information to follow-up on this enquiry to see if we can help you.
+If you make an enquiry to us via email, phone, Melu chat, or the contact us page on our website, or book a Toolbox demo, we will use this information (as a legitimate interest) to follow-up on this enquiry to see if we can help you.

-As a employee, associate or subcontractor, we will hold the following information about you:
+As a prospective employee, associate, or subcontractor, we will hold the following information about you:

 - Financial Details, including Bank Account

 All the information you provide during the recruitment process will only be used for the purpose of progressing your application, or to fulfil legal or regulatory requirements if necessary.

 We will not share any of the information you provide during the recruitment process with any third parties for marketing purposes.
 The information you provide will be held securely by us whether the information is in electronic.